ElJaviLuki/GrindrPlus/README.md

 ## Interesting links
 - [XDA Official Thread](https://forum.xda-developers.com/t/mod-xposed-new-grindr-plus.4461857/#post-87076193)

+## Disclaimer
+This module is neither affiliated with nor endorsed by the official Grindr app.
+It is provided for free with no warranty of any kind.
+Use at your own risk!
+I am not responsible for lost chats, user data, unexpected bans or any other problems incurred from the use of this module.
+This mod does not collect any personal data nor does it display ads of any kind.
+No earnings are generated or collected from the use of this software.
+This project is open source so you can check all these facts by your own!

 ## Credits
 As an open source project, you're free to inspire yourself from this code.
 However, please **DON'T copy it and release it as your own (kanging)**.
 Give the proper credit and reference to the original project (https://github.com/ElJaviLuki/GrindrPlus) and its contributors.